 Transition for LD Students into Post-Secondary and Employment

-Colleges and universities make accommodations for disabled students when students work with a student services office to request accommodations before classes start.
+Colleges and universities make accommodations for students with disabilities when students work with a student services office to request accommodations before classes start.
 Students with documented disabilities should be referred to these offices as they are transitioning from adult education.

 CCRI Disability Services for Students